willbush/blog/content/blog/impermanence.md

 [^3] Why this breaks the graphical environment I still don't know.
 Perhaps I need to disable `xdg.autostart.enable` which defaults to true?

-[^4] I spent way too much time considering if I want to switch away from EXT4.
+[^4] I spent way too much time considering whether I wanted to switch away from EXT4.
+After considering the features and performance of file systems such as:

+- Btrfs
+- ZFS
+- f2fs
+- XFS
+- bcachefs

-After considering features and performance of file systems such as Btrfs, ZFS, f2fs, XFS, bcachefs, I decided to stick with EXT4 for my workstation.
+I decided to stick with EXT4 for my workstation.
 Though I plan to revisit this topic again in the future.

 [^5] This is always a controversial topic.
+And I can't blame either position because I have yet to find any argument with experiments to back up claims.
-See [an argument in favor of swap](https://chrisdown.name/2018/01/02/in-defence-of-swap.html).
+Here's [an argument in favor of swap](https://chrisdown.name/2018/01/02/in-defence-of-swap.html) which I keep running across.

 [^6] <https://wiki.archlinux.org/title/Parted#Alignment>